 Landscape Advisory Committee

-In 2018 UNE established a Landscape Advisory Committee inclusive of staff, students and external representatives to set strategic directions for the landscape management.
-The Facilities Management Services team work closely with the consultative group to manage day to day maintenance of the grounds, seek advice on best practice management processes and plan future planting and maintenance programs.
+In 2018 UNE established a Landscape Advisory Committee inclusive of staff, students and external representatives to set the strategic direction for the landscape management.
+The Facilities Management Services team work closely with the advisory group to manage day to day maintenance of the grounds, seek advice on best practice management processes and plan future planting, landscaping and maintenance programs.

 Landscape Management Plan

-The Landscape Management Plan (LMP) is in the process of being updated by a team of UNE experts led by Professor Jeremy Bruhl, Director of the NCW Beadle Herbarium and Convenor of Botany in the School of Environmental and Rural Sciences.
+A new Landscape Management Plan (LMP) is currently in the process of being developed by a team of UNE experts led by Professor Jeremy Bruhl, Director of the NCW Beadle Herbarium and Convenor of Botany in the School of Environmental and Rural Sciences.
 The team also includes specialists in areas including Aboriginal culture, ecology, heritage, geography and urban planning, The core purposes and functions of the LMP aim to:

 - Protect Indigenous flora, fauna and archaeological history;

 - Preserve Aboriginal cultural artefacts and areas of significance;

 - Protect heritage plantings of trees and shrubs;